A reading text analysis tool

 Text (readability) analysis tool written in Python (2.7 and 3).

-- the Coleman-Liau Readability Index.
+There is now also support for the Coleman-Liau Readability Index.

 Drat supports docx, odt, ods, odp files as well as text files and urls.

 You can also analyze multiple texts / links by creating a text file with the filenames / links written in it.

 A simple example of how drat can be used in a web application is provided in the webapp directory.

 Please read the wiki for information about how to use drat.

 Python (2.7 or 3), click and requests.